 Thailand’s economy depends heavily on foreign capital, whether through tourism or FDI.
-People often might assume that an emerging Asian market would be resilient to a financial crisis originating in Europe or the Americas.
+People may assume that an emerging Asian market would be resilient to a financial crisis originating in Europe or the Americas.
 Yet that would be incorrect.

 Cambodia’s History of Recession Avoidance

-They’re not reliant on McDonald’s offshore expansion, or any other large multinational, to maintain continuous growth because such companies aren’t even doing business in Cambodia yet.
+Cambodia isn’t reliant on McDonald’s offshore expansion, or any other large corporation for that matter, to maintain continuous growth.
+After all, McDonald’s isn’t even operating here in Cambodia yet.

-Of course, they’ll almost inevitably decide to expand into Cambodia one day, like competitors Yum!
-Brands, Carl’s Jr., Krispy Kreme, and Domino’s Pizza all already have.
-This will lead to further economic growth in Cambodia over the long term.
+Of course, they’ll almost inevitably decide to expand into Cambodia one day.
+Just like its competitors Carl’s Jr., Krispy Kreme, and Domino’s Pizza each already have.
+This will lead to further economic growth in Cambodia over the longer term.

-A chart showing Cambodia’s GDP growth during the 20 years after it started being tracked.
+A chart showing Cambodia’s GDP growth in the first two decades after it started being tracked.
 You don’t need to be a financial analyst to notice Cambodia’s clear outperformance.

 Furthermore, Cambodia enjoys a source of growth that few other frontier markets do: tourism. money.
 Millions of tourists visit Angkor Wat, the world’s largest religious structure, every single year.
 This number is expected to grow exponentially.

 The world’s other frontier markets don’t have the benefit of an 1,000 year old temple.
 Places like Mongolia or Kenya must work their way up the economic ladder “the hard way”.